acgetchell/CDT-plusplus/docs/multithreading.md

 The supported release matrix is the same C++23 matrix declared by the root CMake configuration: Linux with GCC 13.3 or newer or Clang 22 or newer, macOS with AppleClang 15 or newer, and Windows with MSVC 19.34 or newer.
-The primary CI workflow runs `build-parallel` with Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC.
+Every primary CI job runs the reference contract; the Ubuntu GCC and Ubuntu Clang jobs also run `build-parallel`.
 The Linux AddressSanitizer workflow supplies the additional parallel sanitizer cell.
 Configuration fails when the selected CGAL package does not provide `CGAL::TBB_support`; a compiler version alone is not evidence that the dependency boundary is available.